So you are ready to start making money as a freelance social media manager, but where do you start?

 Once you are regularly showing up as an expert, and offering great value to people for free, you’ll see that people will take you more seriously and be intrigued about what you can offer them when they are paying for your expertise.

 It might feel like we have jumped ahead a few steps here but we believe getting your first paying client asap is important for two reasons.

 1 – The first paying client is often the hardest to get.

 2 – That first client will increase your confidence so that you can find your second.

 But don’t panic, your first paying client doesn’t need to be a full management client, in fact you should probably go in with the mindset that it won’t be.

 Dial it back a bit and find some ‘entry level’ clients.
 People who will pay for your expertise on a one-off project.

 For example, a client strategy or audit is a great way to boost your confidence and get your foot in the door with a client who could then want you to do more for them, or can recommend you to others.

-When you first start out it can seem awkward to charge properly and while we are big advocates of charging your worth we also get that everyone needs to start somewhere.
+When you first start out it can seem awkward to charge the fee you really want to, and while we are big advocates of charging your worth, we also get that everyone needs to start somewhere.
 So rather than going full guns blazing and offering in depth services to new clients when you are just starting out, you could consider starting with a more top-line service at a reduced cost.

-When Laura M completed a course in 2018 she wanted to get the ball rolling quickly to bring some cash in and to start getting her name out there.
-She offered top level audits, which she carried out on a video for a much lower price than she would now charge for a formal audit.
+When Laura M wanted to get the ball rolling quickly to bring some cash in and to start getting her name out there.
+She offered top level audits, which she carried out on a video at a much lower price than she would now charge for a formal audit.
 You can use Loom or Vidyard to create something like this by recording your screen as you talk through your clients platforms and guide them on any changes you’d recommend.